NIO Inc. Provides December, Fourth Quarter and Full Year 2022 Delivery Update

 - Cumulative deliveries of NIO vehicles reached 289,556 as of December 31, 2022

 SHANGHAI, China, Jan.
-01, 2023 (GLOBE NEWSWIRE) -- NIO Inc. (NYSE: NIO; HKEX: 9866; SGX: NIO) (“NIO” or the “Company”), a pioneer and a leading company in the premium smart electric vehicle market, today announced its December, fourth quarter and full year 2022 delivery results.
+01, 2023 (GLOBE NEWSWIRE) -- NIO Inc. NIO HKEX: 9866,NIO)) ("NIO" or the "Company"), a pioneer and a leading company in the premium smart electric vehicle market, today announced its December, fourth quarter and full year 2022 delivery results.

 NIO delivered 15,815 vehicles in December 2022, a new record-high monthly delivery, representing an increase of 50.8% year-over-year.
 The deliveries consisted of 6,842 premium smart electric SUVs including 4,154 ES7s, and 8,973 premium smart electric sedans including 1,379 ET7s and 7,594 ET5s.
 NIO delivered 40,052 vehicles in the fourth quarter of 2022, representing a strong increase of 60.0% year-over-year and achieving record-high quarterly deliveries.
 NIO delivered 122,486 vehicles in 2022 in total, increasing by 34.0% year-over-year.
 Cumulative deliveries of NIO vehicles reached 289,556 as of December 31, 2022.